What are the benefits of participation?

 Who is eligible?

-All prospective PPIA Fellows are expected to dedicate themselves to the traditions and objectives of the PPIA Junior Summer Institute Program, have an abiding commitment to public service and contribute to more diverse perspectives in public policy and international affairs.
+All prospective PPIA Fellows are expected to dedicate themselves to the objectives of the PPIA Junior Summer Institute Program, have a strong commitment to public service, and contribute to diverse perspectives in public policy and international affairs.
 The following are more specific criteria and guidelines:

-- If you are a United States citizen or legal permanent resident you are eligible to apply to all JSI programs.
-In addition, international and DACA students will be eligible for select JSI programs.
+- If you are a United States citizen, legal permanent resident, or DACA recipient you are eligible to apply to all JSI programs.
+(International students are eligible for select JSIs – Carnegie Mellon and Princeton – and must be enrolled in a U.S. based institution.)

 - Applicants must have an expected graduation date between December 2020 and August 2021.

-- Must be committed to completing a Master’s Degree in public and/or international affairs at one of the PPIA Consortium graduate schools.
+- Must be committed to pursuing a Master’s Degree in public policy and/or international affairs at one of the PPIA Consortium graduate schools.

-- Must demonstrate an interest in pursuing a professional career associated with public service such as government, nonprofits, humanitarian and international organizations and other related programs.
+- Must be committed to and demonstrate an interest in pursuing a professional career associated with public service such as government, nonprofits, and humanitarian and international organizations.

 - Must be interested in contributing to the diversity of perspectives present in the PPIA Junior Summer Institute Program.
-You must specifically demonstrate involvement in working to improve historically underserved or underrepresented communities, including African Americans, Asian Americans, Latino/as, Native Americans and Pacific Islanders.
+You must specifically demonstrate involvement in working to improve historically underserved or underrepresented communities, including African Americans, Asian Americans, Hispanics, Latinx, Native Americans and Pacific Islanders.

 - Economic need is given consideration during the review of applications.